Lycosuchus: Proposed and formerly classified species

 Although currently considered monospecific, additional species of Lycosuchus were proposed by researchers in the 20th century.
-In his third paper from 1903, Broom named the new species Lycosuchus mackayi from a poorly preserved maxilla discovered "some years" earlier by Mr. G. Mackay.
+In his third paper from 1903, Broom named the new species L. mackayi from a poorly preserved maxilla discovered some years earlier by Mr. G. Mackay.
 Broom assigned the specimen to Lycosuchus based on a similar pattern of dentition to the holotype (two concurrent canines and a single small postcanine), but justified erecting a second species due to it being larger than the holotype of L. vanderrieti yet presumed to be less mature.
 This was based on the second (and the assumed permanent) canine being smaller (i.e. from a younger animal) in this specimen, which has since been recognised as a typical part of the alternating theriodont canine replacement pattern and not indicative of age.
 The specimen otherwise lacks diagnostic features and so L. mackayi is now regarded as a nomen dubium.
-The specimen itself was re-identified only as Theriodont incertae sedis at first by van Den Heever in 1987.
+The specimen itself was re-identified only as Theriodontia incertae sedis at first by van Den Heever in 1987.
 However, as it comes from a stratigraphic position above the range of large early therocephalians (based on the specimen's direct association with a specimen of the dicynodont Oudenodon) (Note: Oudenodon is not known from below the uppermost Tropidostoma-Gorgonops Subzone of the Endothiodon Assemblage Zone, whilst early therocephalians like Lycosuchus disappear from the fossil record at the top of the preceding Lycosuchus-Eunotosaurus Subzone.) and because the postcanine is tilted back somewhat, it most likely belongs to a gorgonopsian.

-Van den Heever himself also proposed a new species of Lycosuchus in his 1987 thesis, "Lycosuchus keyseri".
-"L. keyseri" was based upon CGS C60, a partial snout and dentary collected by and proposed to be named after Dr. Andre W. Keyser.
+Van den Heever himself also proposed a new species of Lycosuchus in his 1987 thesis, "L. keyseri".
+This taxon was based upon CGS C60, a partial snout and dentary collected by and proposed to be named after Dr. Andre W. Keyser.
 CGS C60 is well preserved, including much of the internal anatomy of the skull, and it contributed extensively to van den Heever's description of lycosuchid skull anatomy.
 He proposed that it belonged to a new species owing to the absence of a ventral maxillary flange that he considered diagnostic for L. vanderrieti.
-However, when the descriptive part of his thesis based upon CGS C60 was later formally published in 1994, he refrained from naming "L. keyseri" and instead only referred to the specimen as a "lycosuchid".
+However, when the descriptive part of his thesis based upon CGS C60 was later formally published in 1994, he refrained from naming "L. keyseri" and instead only referred to the specimen as a lycosuchid.
 Consequently, "L. keyseri" was never established as a valid species and so the name is a nomen nudum.
 The specimen itself is currently considered to be Lycosuchidae incertae sedis.